atlas604/vehicle-detection/writeup_report.md

 - To increase the accuracy, I run a hog sub-sampling window search twice with different scales and area of interest to apply a more calculated search based on the size of the car that appears in the camera image
   - For cars in the middle of the image, I use a scale of 1 which is equivalent to a 64x64 search window
   - For cars in the middle and foreground of the image I use a scale of 1.5 which is equivalent to a 96x96 search window
+  - Having more window searches may further improve accuracy but greatly sacrifices performance
+  - Two window searches for vehicle detection seemed to be sufficient after testing
 - I apply a heat threshold (lesson_functions.py line 270) to my second search iteration to filter out lesser detections bounding boxes and most likely false positives detected
-- I import deque from the collections library to store a global variable of the running average of the last 10 frames and project a combination of heat boxes within those 10 frames
+- I import `deque` from the `collections` library to store a global variable of the running average of the last 10 frames and project a combination of heat boxes within those 10 frames
-- Applying scipy.ndimage.measurements' label algorithm makes it easier concatenate all the heat boxes into one bounding box
+- Applying `scipy.ndimage.measurements.label` algorithm makes it easier concatenate all the heat boxes into one bounding box
 - Together with deque and label, I am able to alleviate the unstableness of the bounding boxes and even out the detections

 ---